Use HELIX

 HELIX has three public surfaces:

 - Project artifacts are concrete documents authored from those types.
-The HELIX repo publishes its own artifacts as a worked example.
+This site publishes HELIX’s own project documents separately as examples.

 Start here